Statement of Intent by the Parish of St Peter and St Paul, North Curry

 - Where this is difficult or doesn't resolve the issue you may wish to get someone else to act on your behalf, for example by speaking to the priest or churchwarden or lay pastoral assistant where they exist.
 Mediation involving a third neutral person can help to resolve conflict and concerns at an early stage to prevent matters escalating by attempting to reach agreement about how those involved will interact in the future which might include an agreement to modify behaviour.

-- If a member of the clergy or Reader is the perpetrator and it has not been possible to resolve the matter locally then you could contact the Archdeacon of Taunton, the Ven John Reed.
+- If a member of the clergy or Reader is the perpetrator and it has not been possible to resolve the matter locally then you could contact the Archdeacon of Taunton, Simon Hill.